sunmorgus/vscode-symbolexplorer/README.md

 - Views for Explorer, Debugger, and a separate Activity Bar view of it's own!
 - Lists all symbols in the active document
-- Sort symbols alphabetically
+- Sort symbols alphabetically (default sort order can be set in preferences)
-- Symbols are grouped by container (i.e. methods within a class are grouped under that class)
+- Symbols are grouped by container (i.e. methods within a class are grouped under that class) (default state can be set in preferences)
 - Symbols update automatically when your document is saved
 - Refresh the list